Machu Picchu: 1911 American Expedition

 Partial view of Machu Picchu on 24 July 1911, with much of the site covered by dense vegetation.

 Bingham was a lecturer at Yale University, although not a trained archaeologist.
-In 1909, returning from the Pan-American Scientific Congress in Santiago, he travelled through Peru and was invited to explore the Inca ruins at Choqquequirau in the Apurímac Valley.
+In 1909, returning from the Pan-American Scientific Congress in Santiago, he travelled through Peru.
+He was invited to explore the Inca ruins at Choqquequirau in the Apurímac Valley.
 He organized the 1911 Yale Peruvian Expedition in part to search for the Inca capital, which was thought to be the city of Vitcos, reportedly located near the town of Torontoy.
-He consulted Carlos Romero, one of the chief historians in Lima who showed him helpful references and Father Antonio de la Calancha's Corónica moralizada del Orden de San Agustín en el Perú (Chronicle of the Augustinians), first published in 1631.
+He consulted Carlos Romero, one of the chief historians in Lima, who showed him helpful references and Father Antonio de la Calancha's Corónica moralizada del Orden de San Agustín en el Perú (Chronicle of the Augustinians), first published in 1631.
 In particular, Ramos thought Vitcos was "near a great white rock over a spring of fresh water."
 Back in Cusco again, Bingham asked planters about the places mentioned by Calancha, particularly along the Urubamba River.
 According to Bingham, "one old prospector said there were interesting ruins at Machu Picchu," though his statements "were given no importance by the leading citizens."
 Only later did Bingham learn that Charles Wiener had also heard of the ruins at Huayna Picchu and Machu Picchu, but was unable to reach them.

 Armed with this information, Bingham's expedition went down the Urubamba River.
 En route, Bingham asked local people to show them Inca ruins, especially any place described as having a white rock over a spring.